 - Cindy Flom-Meland had an article accepted for publication: Ingram D, Flom-Meland CK, Hosford C. Badmouthing of healthcare professionals.
 J Phys Ther Educ.
 2013;27(2):16-24.

 - Cindy Flom-Meland obtained recertification Fall of 2014 as a Trainer for the Credentialed Clinical Instructor Program.

 - SMHS E-news Issue May 9, 2014.
-The SMHS recognized Dr. Renee Maybe for the North Dakota Spirit Faculty Achievement Awards.
+The SMHS recognized Dr. Renee Mabey for the North Dakota Spirit Faculty Achievement Awards.
 This award is funded by the UND Alumni Association and Foundation and given to faculty members to recognize outstanding contributions to UND.
 Dr. Mabey is a highly regarded professor in the Department of Physical Therapy and has done a truly outstanding job this year as chair of the School's Committee on Promotion and Tenure.